Relationships to external CEOs determine the future of family businesses

 “I have seen this in every case in my research.
 If you do something that is not anchored with the family, then you won’t last long in your position.
 However, if you work closely with the owners, then you have a lot of freedom to work in family firms.
 And to the owners, I want to say that they should not be afraid!
 Someone from outside the family can be just as passionate about the business as they are.
 Family values don’t need to be thrown out the window just because you have employed an external CEO.
 The important thing is to invest in relationships!”

-Matthias Waldkirch successfully defended his thesis From Professional Interactions to Relational Work: Investigating Relationships around Non-Family CEOs in Family Firms at Jönköping International Business School on Friday 19 October 2018.
+Matthias Waldkirch successfully defended his thesis From Professional Interactions to Relational Work: Investigating Relationships around Non-Family CEOs in Family Firms External link, opens in new window. at Jönköping International Business School on Friday 19 October 2018.